brimdata/zed/docs/tutorials/zq-primer.md

 {s:"foo"}
 {x:1,y:2}
 ```
-We like this pattern so much there is a shortcut called "sample", e.g.,
+We like this pattern so much there is a shortcut [sample operator](../zq/operators/sample.md), e.g.,
 ```mdtest-command
 echo '{x:1,y:2}{s:"foo"}{x:3,y:4}' | zq -z 'sample this | sort this' -
 ```